sinnuthomas/sinnuthomas.github.io/opportunities.md

    <br/><br/>
 * **Internship Positions**
   <br/><br/>
 Internship positions aim at introducing undergraduate and postgraduate students to research.
 The position gives you hands-on research training with various software tools.
-You will be working on Computer Vision problems in the Linux platform, and using Python.
+You will be working on Deep Learning / Reinforcement Learning / Computer Vision / Optimization Techniques problems in the Linux platform, and using Python.
 Expect quick learning and hard working candidates to respond.
   * Eligibility
   <br/><br/>
   Students with a good track record completing 2nd year or completing B.Tech./B.E.
 3rd year program or completing 1st year  Masters program in Mathematics/Statistics/Computer Science/Signal Processing are encouraged to apply.
 Students who are interested in working for more than six months are only welcome.